Have you been in a position of not getting the colour results you want? Do you have often colour arguments with your clients?

 Calibration for manufacturers

 The accuracy of your colour measurement device is dependent on the right calibration process.
-Even the most precise colour measurement device, such as VeriVide’s DigiEye system or any spectrophotometer, needs calibration to provide accurate colour results each time.
+Even the most precise colour measurement device, such as VeriVide’s DigiEye system or any spectrophotometer, needs regular calibration to provide accurate colour results each time.

 At the pre-production and production stage, colour technologists, quality assurance managers or production managers should calibrate the colour measurement device ideally every 8 hours or in every shift.